Bloomfield-SP16-CAT308A/Guides/Installing-TortoiseGIT/README.md

 #Installing TortoiseGIT

 To use TortoiseGIT and get the easy to use context menus, there are a few step you need to do.
 You will need an adminstrator access to install these.
-This guide was written with Git for Windows 2.5.3, if using a different version, you might see different options.
-For the most part we will use the default options.
+This guide was written with Git for Windows 2.5.3 and TortoiseGit 1.8.15.0, if using a different version, you might see different options but for the most part we will use the default options.

 ## Install [Git for Windows](https://git-for-windows.github.io/ Git for Windows)